ICAO Space Weather (SWX) Information System

 • Sporadic loss-of-lock of GNSS, especially near the equator, post- sunset.

-• Issues related to radiation exposure by aircrew and passengers.
+• Issues related to radiation exposure by aircrew and passengers, mainly near the poles.

 Global centres